Skn0tt/netlify-plugin-blitz/README.md

-# netlify-plugin-blitzjs
+# netlify-plugin-blitz

 A plugin to run Blitz.js on Netlify.

 ## Installing the plugin

-You can install the plugin [via the Netlify UI](https://app.netlify.com/plugins/netlify-plugin-blitzjs/install) or by adding it in code:
+You can install the plugin [via the Netlify UI](https://app.netlify.com/plugins/netlify-plugin-blitz/install) or by adding it in code:

 ```shell
 npm install -D netlify-plugin-blitz